mayamcdougall/NotePaper/README.md

 NotePaper includes two optional, tag-based widgets.
 These widgets operate by reading a "Tags" meta variable from every page.
 Tags should be a list of items, separated by commas.
 Spaces in tag names are not yet supported, but will be added in the future.
 A properly formatted tag list would look like this: "Tags: One,Two,Red,Blue".

 The Tag List widget will display all tags in a list.
 The Tag Cloud widget will display a block of tags, with more common tags appearing larger than less common tags.
+Text sizes start at 2em and are reduced from there.
+You can specify how many size increments to use in your config file.

 Both widgets have the option to display the number of occurrences in parentheses next to the tag name.
 They can be sorted either alphabetically or numerically (by number of occurrences).
 If you don't specify a sorting method, they'll be displayed in rather chaotically, in the order Pico discovers them (dependent on your Pico config and the order you've written them in).
 They can also be ordered in reverse order.
 The heading text of either widget can be specified in the config as well.